sni/lmd/README.md

 LAMPD - Livestatus Acceleration Multi Proxy Daemon
 ==================================================

-**EXPERIMENT - this is just an experiment so far, which means the repository is subject to rebases, force pushes, etc...**

 [![Build Status](https://travis-ci.org/sni/lampd.svg?branch=master)](https://travis-ci.org/sni/lampd)

 Fetches livestatus data from multiple sources and provides itself a livestatus